-You can request to add items to the High Demand Collection (HDC) if you predict demand will be particularly high.
-These items will then be available to students on short-term loan.
+We can add items to the High Demand Collection if you predict demand will be particularly high.
+Students may consult these items on a short-term loan.
+Loan periods are:

 - CDs: 1 day loan

-We can also add items to the HDC in an emergency, for example if ordered copies have not arrived or demand is higher than expected.
-It also improves circulation of books of which there are only limited copies because they are too expensive or out of print.
+We can also add items to the High Demand Collection in an emergency, for example if ordered copies have not arrived or demand is higher than expected.
+It gives more students a chance to use a books where we only have a limited numnber of copies.

 Make a request

-- Complete a printed material request form (PDF): if you want to add printed material held elsewhere in the Library to the High Demand Collection.
+Complete a transfer request form if you want to add printed material held elsewhere in the Library to the High Demand Collection.

 If you want the Library to purchase new titles or extra copies of titles, please use our book suggestion form.